KevinAlavik/iTroll/README.md

   - palera1n - Installs and jailbreaks your iDevice using palera1n
 - Enter/Exit Recovery Mode - Yep
 - App Manager - List all apps

+# Credits
+- The recovery mode enter and exit code is possible by [palera1n](https://github.com/palera1n/palera1n) made by [Nebula](https://itsnebula.net/)
+- libimobiledevice, without it this wouldnt be possible [link](https://libimobiledevice.org/)